webforj/webforj-documentation/docs/architecture/web-storage.md

 :::

 ### Using Cookies in webforJ

-In the following code snippet, a `CookieStorage` object is obtained using the `CookieStorage.getCurrent()` method to either create a new object or retrieve it if it already exists.
+In the following code snippet, a <JavadocLink type="foundation" location="com/webforj/webstorage/CookieStorage" code='true' suffix='#<init>()'>CookieStorage</JavadocLink> object is obtained using the `CookieStorage.getCurrent()` method to either create a new object or retrieve it if it already exists.
 A key/value pair with optional attributes is written to the cookie using the `add(key, value, attributes)` method, and the value is obtained using the `get(key)` method.
 The data can be removed from the Cookie with the `remove(key)` method.

 ```java
 CookieStorage cookieStorage = CookieStorage.getCurrent();